MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/DFP.md

 ### Setup

-The out-of-box purchase protection integration requires a Fraud Protection environment.
-To set up Fraud Protection, [request a callback](https://dynamics.microsoft.com/get-started/?appname=fraudprotection) from a Dynamics 365 sales representative.

 After the merchant's Fraud Protection environment is available, and purchase protection settings have been configured, the setup can continue in the Commerce back office.
+Visit the [Fraud Protection portal](https://dfp.microsoft.com/), signing in with tenant global administrator credentials, for setup of your environment if not already configured.

 #### Key Vault setup